-22MBP203 BIOSTATISTICS AND RESEARCH METHODOLOGY 4H -4C
+BIOSTATISTICS AND RESEARCH METHODOLOGY

-- About collection, interpretation and presentation of statistical data - The analytics of data, probability, and hypothesis testing of samples • - The essential role of statistics in present, future use and applications of Biology. - Analytical techniques to generate results • - Comparison of different groups. • - To know the significant among the groups.
+- To study about collection, interpretation and presentation of statistical data - To study the analytics of data, probability, and hypothesis testing of samples - To find the essential role of statistics in present, future use and applications of Biology. - To generate the results through analytical techniques. - To compare different groups of population. - To know the significant among the groups.